-All three projects, Texas Notebook, Texas Legacy, and Texas Landscape, are sponsored by the non-profit, tax-exempt organization, the Conservation History Association of Texas, which was founded in 1998 to chronicle the effort to understand and protect Texas’ natural resources and public health.
+All four projects – Texas Notebook, Texas Legacy, Texas Landscape, and Texas Fauna – are sponsored by the non-profit, tax-exempt organization, the Conservation History Association of Texas, which was founded in 1998 and recognized by the IRS in 1999 to chronicle the effort to understand and protect Texas’ natural resources and public health.

 The Association is managed by a board of trustees that includes Janice Bezanson, Susan Peterson (chair), Irene Pickhardt, and Ted Siff (Treasurer and Secretary).
 Additional help is provided by a Board of Advisors for the Texas Legacy Project, including Stephen Klineberg, Lydia Saldana, Louis Marchiafava, Marty Melosi, and Char Miller.
 The Texas Landscape Project is guided by its own Board of Advisors, including David Bezanson and Robin Doughty.

 The Association has been very fortunate to have had several key partners, including the Briscoe Center for American History (archiving), Texas A&M University Press (publication), Texas Parks and Wildlife (video footage), and the University of Texas School of Information (online hosting and outreach).